stevendnoble/project1/readme.md

 4. create a schema for question with attributes: question, correct answer, all answers
 5. serve the page with information populated from the database

-The teacher will log into the app and open a new question.
+The admin will log into the app and open a new question.

 1. wireframe a page
 2. create an hbs template
 3. write a server route (get/post) for the page
 4. serve the page with information populated from the database

-The teacher will login to the webpage and view question results.
+The admin will login to the webpage and view question results.

 1. wireframe a page
 2. create an hbs template
 3. write a server route (get) for the page
 4. serve the page with information populated from the database

-The teacher will login to the webpage and view student results.
+The admin will login to the webpage and view user results.

 1. wireframe a page
 2. create an hbs template
 3. write a server route (get) for the page
 4. serve the page with information populated from the database

-** Student
+**User**

-The student will log into the server and view profile page.
+The user will log into the server and view profile page.

 1. wireframe a page
 2. create a user schema with attributes for name, password, array of objects (question (referenced), user answer (ref), correct answer (ref))